Close Preloader Screen

 Health Maintenance Organization

 A health maintenance organization (HMO) plan covers care received from a specific network of doctors, hospitals and health care facilities.
-Members of an HMO plan generally must use these specified health care providers, and each member has a primary care physician.
+Members of an HMO plan generally must use these specified health care providers, and each member has a primary care provider.

-Some HMO plans have a point of service (POS) option, which lets people who join the plan see providers who are not in the plan’s network.
+Some HMO plans have a point-of-service (POS) option, which lets people who join the plan see providers who are not in the plan’s network.
 Out-of-network services will usually have a higher cost to the member.
 Some services may require prior approval.

 Preferred Provider Organization